5 Common Signs and Symptoms of Iron Deficiency

 What supplements should you take for an iron deficiency?

-Most iron supplements don’t require a prescription, and your doctor will be able to help you choose the best option.
+Most iron supplements don’t require a prescription, and your doctor can help you choose the best option.
 In general, up to 25 mg of iron per day is recommended.
 You should only take the amount of iron prescribed by your doctor as it may have some side effects (such as an upset stomach or constipation), and there are also associated risks, especially if you have a chronic condition.

-Make sure to disclose any other medication or supplements that you are taking to your doctor, as iron supplements may interact with certain medicines.
-Additionally, it can be harmful to your health if you take too much iron.
+Remember to disclose any other medication or supplements you are taking to your doctor, as iron supplements may interact with certain medicines.
+Additionally, it can harm your health if you take too much iron.

 - Ferrochel by Designs for Health